 - Add the guests that can fully participate in the video meeting.

-- You can add up to 250 participants.
-All guests added to this event can be seen, heard, and present their screen.
+- All guests added to this event can be seen, heard, and present their screen.

 - People from other organizations can be added.
 Only people in your organization can record and control streaming.
 For example, use this event to invite the speakers for your organization’s meeting.